Air Arabia: Headquarters

 The headquarters is in the Sharjah airport Freight Center, on the property of Sharjah International Airport.
 The airport is 15 km away from central Dubai.

 Subsidiaries

 Abu Dhabi

 Air Arabia Abu Dhabi (2020–present).
 The airline was launched on 14 July 2020 after the signing of an agreement between Etihad Aviation Group and Air Arabia.
 Air Arabia Abu Dhabi will support the network of destinations and services provided by Etihad Airways, and in turn will meet the needs of the low-cost and growing travel sector in the region.

 Armenia

 Fly Arna (2021–2024).
 In September 2021, Air Arabia announced a joint venture with the Armenian National Interests Fund (ANIF) to launch a new national airline called Fly Arna.
-Fly Arna will operate as a low-cost passenger airline with Yerevan’s Zvartnots International Airport (EVN) as its base.
+Fly Arna operated as a low-cost passenger airline with Yerevan’s Zvartnots International Airport (EVN) as its base.
 It ceased operations in 2024.

 Egypt

 Air Arabia Egypt (2010–present).
 On 9 September 2009, Air Arabia announced Air Arabia Egypt as a joint venture with Egyptian travel and tourism company Travco Group to be based in Alexandria, Egypt.